gitnunes/gitnunes/README.md

 ### About me 👋

-😆 Born in Natal-RN, I grew up in the neighborhood of Neópolis.
-I currently study Full Stack Web Development at Trybe, a technology school that has a genuine commitment to the professional success of its students.
+😆 I currently study Full Stack Web Development at Trybe, a technology school that has a genuine commitment to the professional success of its students.

 🧮 I love to dig into complex problems involving computation, logic, analytical capacity, conceptual thinking and creative thinking.